 The authorship question isn't new.
 Since the 1800s, some — including Mark Twain, Sigmund Freud and several Supreme Court justices — have publicly doubted that Shakespeare wrote those plays and sonnets, suggesting that a businessman and sometime actor didn't have the learning and life experience it would take.

-Orloff became intrigued with the idea back in graduate school, and his script for Anonymous proposes that the true playwright was the 17th Earl of Oxford — Edward de Vere, a patron of the theatre and an insider in Queen Elizabeth's court.
+Orloff became intrigued with the idea back in graduate school, and his script for Anonymous proposes that the true playwright was the 17th Earl of Oxford — Edward de Vere, a patron of the theater and an insider in Queen Elizabeth's court.
 Like King Lear, he was a widower with three daughters.
 Like Hamlet, his father died young and his mother remarried in haste.
 And unlike William Shakespeare, the Earl of Oxford traveled in Italy, where many of the plays are set.

 "His biography becomes fascinating," Orloff tells NPR's Renee Montagne, "when you start to learn that events that happened in the plays seem to be autobiographical.
 And suddenly these plays cease to be the imagination of a genius, but rather the inner dialogue of a human being."